 As many of you know, I live by two covenants.
 One is spiritual, as a rabbi.
 The other is legal, for the Judiciary I serve.
 Both limit what I say about politics, and both uplift morality, which is today's subject.

-I echo the "Prayer of the Mothers": "You did not create us to kill each other, or to live in fear, anger or hatred in Your world."
-Simple – but my words today are not.
+I echo the "Prayer of the Mothers" that I just chanted as our Haftarah: "You did not create us to kill each other, or to live in fear, anger or hatred in Your world."
+Simple and elegant words – and my words today are not.
 My words concern the Mideast, virulent antisemitism and utter devastation, who we are and who we must be.

 | ַויַּשְׁכֵּ֣ם אַבְרָהָ֣ם ׀ בַּבֹּ֡קֶר וַיִּֽקַּֽח־לֶ֩חֶם֩ וְחֵ֨מַת מַ֜יִם וַיִּתֵּ֣ן אֶל־הָ֠גָ֠ר שָׂ֧ם עַל־שִׁכְמָ֛הּ וְאֶת־הַיֶּ֖לֶד וַֽיְשַׁלְּחֶ֑הָ וַתֵּ֣לֶךְ וַתֵּ֔תַע בְּמִדְבַּ֖ר בְּאֵ֥ר שָֽׁבַע׃ וַיִּכְל֥וּ הַמַּ֖יִם מִן־הַחֵ֑מֶת וַתַּשְׁלֵ֣ךְ אֶת־הַיֶּ֔לֶד תַּ֖חַת אַחַ֥ד הַשִּׂיחִֽם׃ תֵּ֩לֶךְ֩ וַתֵּ֨שֶׁב לָ֜הּ מִנֶּ֗גֶד הַרְחֵק֙ כִּמְטַחֲוֵ֣י קֶ֔שֶׁת כִּ֣י אָֽמְרָ֔ה אַל־אֶרְאֶ֖ה בְּמ֣וֹת הַיָּ֑לֶד וַתֵּ֣שֶׁב מִנֶּ֔גֶד וַתִּשָּׂ֥א אֶת־קֹלָ֖הּ וַתֵּֽבְךְּ׃ | Avraham woke in the morning, took bread and a skin of water, gave it to Hagar, putting it on her shoulder with [Yishmael], and sent her away.
 She went to wander the desert of Beersheva.
 When the water was spent from the skin, she cast the child under a bush.
 She went and sat opposite him a bowshot away, saying, “Let me not see the boy’s death!”
 She lifted her voice and wept. |

 Among us are four feelings on our subject.
-Each came to me from one or more of you, speaking to me about identity and morality.
+Each came to me directly from one or more of you, speaking to me about identity and morality.
 I bet we all feel one of these, or a variant, or more than one.

 One told me that you cannot bear to hear about Jewish morality when children are dying in Gaza.
 In pain for what is done, ostensibly in our names, you can barely be in shul.
 Some attend nowhere today for this reason.
 We are #StrongerTogether, but some are missing.